 This section is for information on planes, trains and ferries – options on getting your bike to Portugal and transporting it around once you’re here.

 Different airlines have different rules regarding carrying bikes and – as airlines and their policies change over time – it will be safest if you check with the individual carrier.
-As an example, BA give the following advice on their website (but see the note below*):

 It might also be worth looking at this page from Britain’s national cycling charity, the CTC – who sell a polythene bike bag for the grand sum of £6.50.
 One possible advantage of using a clear plastic bag rather than a box is that baggage handlers can see what it is and – hopefully! – won’t pile other heavy items on top of it.

 However, ordinary (non-folding) bikes are not allowed on all services/lines so check before booking any tickets or assuming you can use the trains.
 The number of spaces for bikes on each train is also limited.

 In general, bikes are allowed on urban and most regional services, plus some long distance services and always go free.
 Full details (in English) can be found on CP’s Bike Transport page.